table of contents

 Framer vs Webflow Pricing 2026 Guide

-written by
+Written by

 Arjun Sharma

-published on
+Published on

-Real Costs, Hidden Fees, and the Right Plan for Your Site
+Framer vs Webflow Pricing in 2025: Real Costs, Hidden Fees, and the Right Plan for Your Site

 Choosing between Framer and Webflow often comes down to one question: "What will I actually pay?"